VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ### 6.8.
 Bridge Model

-- The `XVSProxyOFTDest` contract serves as the bridge model.
+- The `XVSProxyOFTDest` contract serves as the `Bridge` model.
 It will be authorized to mint and burn XVS in the destination chain.
 Limits on these actions will be set by Governance or the Guardian.
-- While the initial deployment involves one bridge contract per network, the system is designed to support several bridges simultaneously, providing users with flexibility.
+- While the initial deployment involves one `Bridge` contract per network, the system is designed to support several bridges simultaneously, providing users with flexibility.
 - The system's architecture allows for the deployment of multiple bridges within the same network, offering users the option to choose different bridges for their transactions.
 This flexibility ensures efficient and diverse token bridging capabilities.

    **Example of Bridging in Case of Multiple Active Bridges:**

-**Initial Setup:**
+      1. Initial Setup:
-- Bridge Contract A (`BridgeA`) has a `minterToMintedAmount` of 100 XVS.
+         - Bridge Contract A (BridgeA) has a minterToMintedAmount of 100 XVS.
-- User A holds all 100 XVS minted by `BridgeA`.
+         - User A holds all 100 XVS minted by BridgeA.

-**Separate Bridge Contract B Setup:**
+      2. Separate Bridge Contract B Setup:
-- Bridge Contract B (`BridgeB`) has a separate `minterToMintedAmount` of 50 XVS.
+         - Bridge Contract B (BridgeB) has a separate minterToMintedAmount of 50 XVS.
-- User B holds all 50 XVS minted by `BridgeB`.
+         - User B holds all 50 XVS minted by BridgeB.

-**User B Bridges Off Tokens Using Bridge A:**
+      3. User B Bridges Off Tokens Using Bridge A:
-- User B decides to use `BridgeA` to bridge off his 50 XVS.
+         - User B decides to use BridgeA to bridge off his 50 XVS.
-- After the successful bridging process, `BridgeA`'s `minterToMintedAmount` is now 50, reflecting the XVS burned by User B through this `BridgeA`.
+         - After the successful bridging process, BridgeA's minterToMintedAmount is now 50, reflecting the XVS burned by User B through this BridgeA.

-**User A Bridges Off Tokens Using Both Bridges:**
+      4. User A Bridges Off Tokens Using Both Bridges:
-- Now, User A intends to bridge off his 100 XVS, splitting them between `BridgeA` and `BridgeB`.
+         - Now, User A intends to bridge off his 100 XVS, splitting them between BridgeA and BridgeB.
-- User A uses `BridgeA` for 50 XVS and `BridgeB` for the remaining 50 XVS.
+         - User A uses BridgeA for 50 XVS and BridgeB for the remaining 50 XVS.

 ### 6.9.
 Bridge Replacement Scenario
-In the event that a bridge contract needs replacement, such as due to a security risk, the following steps will be taken:
+In the event that a `Bridge` contract needs replacement, such as due to a security risk, the following steps will be taken:
 1. **Pause the Bridge:**
-   - Temporarily pause the bridge to prevent further transactions.
+   - Temporarily pause the `Bridge` contract to prevent further transactions.

 2. **Token Evaluation:**
    - Evaluate whether pausing the XVS token is necessary during the replacement process.

 3. **Migrate MinterToMintedAmount:**
-   - Move the `minterToMintedAmount` value to a different bridge using the new `migrateMintedTokens` function.
+   - Move the `minterToMintedAmount` value to a different `Bridge` contract address using the new `migrateMintedTokens` function.

 4. **Reduce MintCap:**
-   - Reduce the `mintCap` to zero for the bridge with security issues.
+   - Reduce the `mintCap` to zero for the `Bridge` contract address with security issues.

-These steps ensure a secure and systematic replacement of a bridge contract within the Venus Bridge network, maintaining the integrity of the token system.
+These steps ensure a secure and systematic replacement of a `Bridge` contract, maintaining the integrity of the token.
+Simultaneously, on the BNB chain, the locked XVS will be transferred and locked in the other `Bridge` contract, ensuring a fix total supply of XVS.

 ## 7. Contract Details